mahsahadian/EdgeBenchmarkTool/README.md

 EdgeBenchmark is a tool for benchmarking the edge device.
 It is capable of monitoring the resources through different load.
 Measurements such as CPU, Memory, DiskI/O and Network.
-Also, we take advantage of EMU-IoT-Gateway to generate the data from the Camera (simulating the real sensors).
+Also, We follow the similar steps as EMU-IoT-Gateway to generate the photos simulating camera sensors(simulating the real sensors).

 The motivation is to create a tool to monitor the Raspberrypi in terms of performance metrics.

 Main Features:
--Easy to use: IoTDB-benchmark is a tool combined multiple testing functions so users do not need to switch different tools.
+-Easy to use: Edgebenchmark is a tool combined multiple testing functions so users do not need to switch different tools.
 -Testing report and result: Supporting storing testing information and results for further query or analysis.